ashwanthkumar/vayu/README.md

 case class VayuTransportResponse[T](methodInvoked: Int, returnValue: T)
 ```

-Or may be pre-create transport message for each service method
+Or may be pre-create transport message for each service method at stub creation time.

 ```
 // ATTEMPT - 2